Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 # <p align="center">Dell G7 7588 Hackintosh<br/>
+## <p align="center">Day one macOS Monterey Support!
+Look for Monterey on the App Store and update normally as any Mac or create a USB installer for a clean install, it is up to you<br/>
 ## <p align="center">For obvious reasons like unlocking the Intel MSR 0xE2 registry, Hackintosh is hardware specific.
 This guide is only for Dell G7 7588!<br/>

 ## What is OpenCore?